Indexes

 By default, and when omitted, ElectroDB will create your index as an isolated index.
 Isolated indexes optimizes your index structure for faster and more efficient retrieval of items within an individual Entity.

 Choose isolated if you have strong access pattern requirements to retrieve only records for only your entity on that index.
 While an isolated index is more limited in its ability to be used in a collection, it can perform better than a clustered index if a collection contains a highly unequal distribution of entities within a collection.
-Don’t choose isolated if the primary use-cases for your index is to query across entities — this index type does limit the extent to which indexes can be leveraged to improve query efficiency.
+Do not choose isolated if the primary use-cases for your index is to query across entities — this index type does limit the extent to which indexes can be leveraged to improve query efficiency.

 Clustered Indexes